naorz/iss-tracker/readme.md

 # ISS Tracker

 A real-time International Space Station tracking application that shows the current location of the ISS on a world map.

+> This project is for learning purposes.
+> The API used for the ISS position is provided by the [open-notify.org](http://api.open-notify.org/iss-now.json)
+> There is no really need for the server side to get the ISS position.
+It can be done directly from the client side.
+> The server side is just for learning purposes 👨‍🏫👩‍🏫💻

 ## Installation